 One of the most celebrated thrillers ever written, The Day of the Jackal is the electrifying story of the struggle to catch a killer before it's too late.

-It is 1963 and an anonymous Englishman has been hired by the Operations Chief of the O.A.S. to murder General de Galle.
-A failed attempt in the previous year means the target will be nearly impossible to get to.
+It is 1963 and an anonymous Englishman has been hired by the Operations Chief of the O.A.S. to murder General Charles de Gaulle.
+A failed attempt the previous year means the target will be nearly impossible to get to.
 But this latest plot involves a lethal weapon: an assassin of legendary talent.

 Known only as The Jackal, this remorseless and deadly killer must be stopped.